gretchiemoran/dhis2-fhir-connector/README.md

 The use case for the connector is as such:

-The connector war may be deployed beside DHIS2 (in the same container as the simplest scenario) and automatically a FHIR server is available to serve DHIS2 data in FHIR compatible format.
+The connector war may be deployed beside DHIS2 (as an embedded executable in the simplest scenario) and automatically a FHIR server is available to serve DHIS2 data in FHIR compatible format.
 Currently, we are prototyping with organization unit (DHIS2) to Location resource (FHIR) mapping only.

 ## Data Mapping